New England Journal of Medicine November 08, 2018

 90-day mortality

-Key result: Permissive underfeeding resulted in similar 90-day mortality compared to standard enteral feeding.
+Key result: Permissive underfeeding did not lower 90-day mortality or improve other clinical outcomes compared to standard enteral feeding.

 Tailored to your role